ASP.NET Core Download File From URL/URI Using WebClient

 {

-wc.DownloadFile("http://www.prowaretech.com/", "C:\\files\\" + filename); // could add file extension here
+wc.DownloadFile("http://www.prowaretech.com/", filename); // NOTE: could add a file extension here

-// do something with file
+// NOTE: do something with file

 }